-The London Metropolitan University PDCoP offers a sound and marketable model, combining in-depth competency in cognitive behaviour therapy (CBT), strong humanistic values, and psychodynamic awareness.
-The PDCoP was re-accredited by the HCPC and the BPS in 2012.
-It was commended for the depth and breadth of the modules offered; a number of our modules were described as cutting-edge and very well suited to the current zeitgeist and employment market.
-These modules include a first-year module devoted to working with difference and diversity, and a third-year service evaluation research exercise.
+The Professional Doctorate in Counselling Psychology is a three-year full-time (four-year part-time) taught doctoral programme that combines in-depth competency in cognitive behavioural therapy (CBT), strong humanistic values and psychodynamic awareness.
+The doctorate was commended by the BPS for the depth and breadth of the modules offered; a number of our modules were described as cutting-edge and well suited to the current zeitgeist and employment market.
+These modules include a first-year module devoted to working with difference and diversity and a third-year service evaluation research exercise.

 The principle aims and achievements of the course are to produce graduates who are: